markjprice/web-dev-ai/Code/TallyProject/project-brief.md

 1. Multiple choice – single answer
 2. Multiple choice – multiple answers
 3. Text input (free-form)
+4. Matrix ratings with range of ratings e.g. 1 to 5 for one or more items

 ### Public Survey Access
 - Public homepage lists published surveys (if “Show on homepage” is true) with a public URL to take the survey.